A CYPRIOT BACKGAMMON GAME

 There are some famous stories surrounding the game that have created memorable experiences and topics of conversation in recent history.

-A generational gap: This delightful tale involved a grandfather who, during a rainstorm, invited his grandchildren to play ‘Tavli’.
-Confident in his skills, he repeatedly boasted about his past victories and he went on to give several tips about strategy and set moves to his grandchildren.
-They however, knew how to play but they devised a plan to let him win the first two games to boost his ego, only to surprise him in the final match.
-Little did they know however, that the old man’s luck was unmatched in the final game, and his jubilant celebrations, thinking that he was a far superior player is still fondly remembered within his family today.
+A generational gap: This delightful tale involved a grandfather who invited his grandchildren to play ‘Tavli’.
+Confident in his skills, he repeatedly boasted about his past victories, and he went on to give several tips about strategy and set moves to his grandchildren.
+They, however, knew how to play, but decided to let him win the first two games and then surprise him by winning the final match.
+Little did they know, however, that the old man’s luck was unmatched in the final game, and he remained undefeated.
+The old man’s jubilant celebrations, thinking that he was a far superior player, are still fondly remembered within his family today.

-A case of mistaken identity: An amusing story featured a tavern owner who decided to host rotating ‘Tavli’, nights.
-Players would compete at multiple tables, and the pairings would shift each round to face a different opponent.
-On one of these evenings, a famous ‘Tavli’ player graced the tournament with his presence and this led to an unexpected strategy shift in several of the local players.
-As the evening drew on, it was obvious that most local players were nervous about making a mistake and they began to over think their moves, anticipating some of the famous ‘Tavli’ player’s cunning manoeuvres.
-The famous ‘Tavli’ player after winning the tournament, however, eventually revealed that he was not who they all thought he was and that he just looked like the famous ‘Tavli’ player.
-He also revealed that he preferred to play cards and did not really like ‘Tavli’.
+A case of mistaken identity: An amusing story featured a taverna owner who decided to host rotating ‘Tavli’ nights.
+Players would compete at multiple tables, and the pairings would then shift each round to face a different opponent.
+On one of these evenings, a famous ‘Tavli’ player graced the tournament with his presence.
+This led to an unexpected strategy shift by several of the local players.
+As the evening progressed, it became obvious that most of the local players had become nervous when facing this opponent.
+Several of them began to overthink their moves, making a series of mistakes.
+The famous ‘Tavli’ player, after winning the tournament, however, revealed that he was not who everyone thought he was, but rather that he just looked like the famous ‘Tavli’ player.
+He also revealed that he did not really like playing ‘Tavli’, and that he preferred to play cards.

 AN ENDURING SYMBOL OF CYPRIOT CULTURE